 “Presumably, a person is not finally convicted if they receive a newly created ‘deferred adjudication’ on their DWI.”

 But again, the first DWI can be resurrected if another DWI occurs, leading to final convictions.

 Also, keep in mind that the possibility of deferred adjudication probation for a first-time DWI offense under the new law exists only for those charged after Sept.
 1, 2019, when the law took effect.
 For others, the new DWI law is not retroactive.

 Even so, from now on first-time offenders who have made a mistake and can avoid making it again and have the chance to avoid a DWI conviction.
 This often greatly impacts young drivers.

-If you face a DWI charge in Houston, Harris County, Fort Bend County or Montgomery County and need more information about Texas’ DWI laws, contact the Neal Davis Law Firm for a free legal review of your case.
+If you face a DWI charge in Houston, Harris County, Fort Bend County or Montgomery County and need more information about Texas’ DWI laws, contact the Neal Davis Law Firm for a legal review of your case.

 Drunk driving arrests can lead to jail time and high fines, so it’s important to hire the best DWI defense lawyer you can find.